CurtisConway/imgwolf/README.md

 [![Build Status](https://travis-ci.org/CurtisConway/imgwolf.svg?branch=master)](https://travis-ci.org/CurtisConway/imgwolf)

-Simple image storage and manipulation API.
+A simple image storage and manipulation API.
 Connects to Firebase for authentication, your Amazon S3 Bucket for storage, and a serverless image handler for manipulation.

-## Routes
+# Routes

+##Auth

 #### POST
 **/api/auth**